 If the data account is going to be a program derived address, then the seeds and bump have to be provided.
 There can be multiple seeds, and an optional single bump.
 If the bump is not provided, then the seeds must not create an account that falls on the curve.
-When placed above the constructor, the @seed can be a string literal, or a hex string with the format hex"4142".
-If before an argument, the seed annotation must refer to an argument of type bytes, address, or fixed length byte array of bytesN.
+The @seed can be a string literal, or a hex string with the format hex"4142", or a constructor argument of type bytes.
 The @bump must a single byte of type bytes1.

-1.6.7 Transferring native value with a function call
+1.5.7 Transferring native value with a function call